 The insurance market is a top influencer within the global economy.
 Businesses, ordinary citizens, healthcare organizations, and even government institutions all need varieties of insurance.
 But despite the substantial size of the market, the current insurance system is bulky and lacks rapport between parties and stakeholders.
-Building smart contracts instead of drafting inconvenient paper agreements can change this situation.
+Building smart contracts for insurance instead of drafting inconvenient paper agreements can change this situation.

 What are smart contracts and does the business world really need them?